PowrPii/its-c003-web-programming-fundamentals/README.md

 # its-c003-web-programming-fundamentals
-This repositories is created for educational purpose for ITFS's "Web Programming Fundamentals" module.
+This repository is created for educational purpose for ITFS's "Web Programming Fundamentals" module.